springernature/boomcatch/doc/mappers/waterfall.md

 (`-T` from the command line),
 which allows you
 to specify a path
-to the template
+to a [handlebars] template
-that will be rendered,
+that will be rendered
+with the data,
 and `svgSettings`
 (`-S` from the command line),
 which enables you